mylxsw/asteria/README.md

 Use the default format, no need to make any settings, you can also specify

-    // Set the default module log format asteria.Formatter(formatter.NewDefaultFormatter())
+    // Set the default module log format log.Formatter(formatter.NewDefaultFormatter())
     // Or
-    asteria.Default().Formatter(formatter.NewDefaultFormatter())
+    log.Default().Formatter(formatter.NewDefaultFormatter())
-    // Set the log format of the specified module asteria.Module("asteria").Formatter(formatter.NewDefaultFormatter())
+    // Set the log format of the specified module log.Module("asteria").Formatter(formatter.NewDefaultFormatter())

 Format is as follows

     [RFC3339 formatted time] [logLevel] moduleName logMessage {logContext}

-The module name field is specified using the `asteria.Module` method, and the default log module is automatically generated based on the package name of the caller.
+The module name field is specified using the `log.Module` method, and the default log module is automatically generated based on the package name of the caller.
 Context information mainly consists of two parts

 - Fields starting with `#` are automatically set by the system
 - Other fields are context information set by the user using `WithContext`